WuerthPhoenix/tornado/src/collector/email/doc/README.md

 # Email Collector

 The _Email Collector_ receives a [MIME email message](https://en.wikipedia.org/wiki/MIME) as
-input, parses it and produces a Tornado Event.
+input, parses it, and produces a Tornado Event.

-## How it works
+## How It Works

 When the _Email Collector_ receives a valid [MIME email message](https://en.wikipedia.org/wiki/MIME) as input, it parses it and produces a Tornado Event with the extracted data.